 Another known issue is data extraction from complex documents like pipeline layouts, industrial plans, manufacturing schemes and maps obtained from the third-party vendors and partners.

 There are millions of documents companies want to extract data from.
-All these documents can be categorized into many groups according to many patterns, and later patterns are used to create templates.
+We can categoriza all these documents into many groups according to many patterns, and later use this patterns to create templates.
 After all, algorithms use these templates to extract data from documents.

 Shortly, it is an extremely complicated tech-related task, as there is a massive list of technologies involved in this process.
 That’s why the most often companies rely on third-party data entry vendors, who extract the required information by hand.